East Africa Field School

 Designed to serve majors from many different disciplines, JMU’s East Africa Field School (12 credit hours) offers a unique opportunity to learn about peoples, cultures, and environments of contemporary Kenya and Tanzania through direct interaction.
 The program focuses on three broad themes, each supported via site visits, homestays, lectures, readings, and Kiswahili lessons:

 1. Histories and Cultures of East Africa – the diversity of cultures extant in Kenya and Tanzania, the impact of colonialism, governance, and meanings of post-colonialism and nationalism.

 2. Human-Environment Interactions and the Quest for Sustainability – dimensions of rural life in East Africa, impacts of major cities, varied land uses and pressures on the land, and use and potential of renewables.

 3. Education in East Africa – the history of the education system, its challenges and achievements, and local responses to the educational system.

-Students are also able to participate in internships and earn additional credit hours (4 weeks, 6 credit hours) through opportunities with our partners specializing in sustainability projects, education, health sciences, and more.
+Students also participate in internships through opportunities with our partners specializing in sustainability projects, education, health sciences, and more.

 JMU’s East Africa Field School takes place amidst the extraordinary geographic and cultural diversity of Kenya and Tanzania.
 East Africa is largely comprised of plateaus – among the highest in all of Africa – and those plateaus feature world-renown savannas and wildlife, including, of course, the Big Five.
 Kenya and Tanzania possess impressive geographic features, such as a part of the Great Rift Valley, Africa’s two tallest mountains (glacier-topped Mt.
 Kilimanjaro and Mt.
 Kenya), stunning coastal regions and coral reefs, additional biodiversity hotspots in the forms of salt and freshwater lakes (including Lake Victoria, Africa’s largest lake), arable highlands rich with volcanic soils, and much more.
 Hubs of industry and international activity, Nairobi and Dar es Salaam are among Africa’s largest cities and have populations of over 3 million and 4 million, respectively.
 Most East Africans live in smaller towns and rural areas, but remain connected in many ways to the towns and big cities.